CMDA/cmd-computer-club/day-3.md

 >
 > You spend quite some time in finder.
 You can customize how items get viewed.
 Play around with the settings.

+> **Assignment 1.2**
+>
+> Have a look at [automator][automator].
+Any repetitive tasks you can automate?

 ## 2. Hidden OS settings

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ym2pxzWpTNw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > **Assignment 2.0**
 >
 > There are a lot of 'hidden' and 'secret' settings that can only be enabled trough the command line.
 [Snazzylabs ][snazzy] has some video's about them.

-> **Assignment 2.1**
->
-> There are a lot of 'hidden' and 'secret' settings that can only be enabled trough the command line.
+Have a look at some of his video's and see if you can enable any additional settings.

 > 🚨 **Nerd Alert!**
 >